PlVasilev/VueJS-App-Luxury-homes/README.md

 # Project - Luxury-Homes

-### Vue JS, JavaScript, Kinvey
+## Vue JS, JavaScript, Kinvey

-#### Since my free trial of Kunvey consle has expired the app is no longer functional.
+### Since my free trial of Kunvey console has expired, with no database the app is no longer functional.

 ## Description